msveshnikov/jira-clone-autocode/docs/sprint_plan.md

-Based on the current product backlog and project state, here's a proposed sprint plan:
+Here's a sprint plan based on the current product backlog and project state:

 # Sprint Plan

 ## Sprint Goal
-Implement core user authentication and enhance task management functionality to improve user experience and security.
+Enhance the sprint management functionality and implement basic search capabilities to improve user experience and project organization.

 ## Selected User Stories/Tasks

 ### High Priority
-1. Implement user authentication (8 points)
+1. Implement Sprint start and end dates (5 story points)
-   - Create login/signup pages
-   - Integrate with AuthContext
-   - Secure API endpoints
+   - Add date fields to Sprint model
+   - Update Sprint creation/editing UI
+   - Display dates in Sprint row

-2. Enhance drag-and-drop functionality (5 points)
+2. Enhance task reordering functionality (8 story points)
-   - Implement for both Backlog and Sprint Board
-   - Update task status and order in real-time
-   - Persist changes to backend
+   - Implement automatic reordering of tasks within the same sprint/backlog
+   - Ensure proper order updates when a task's order is changed

-3. Implement search and filter capabilities (5 points)
+3. Implement search functionality (13 story points)
+   - Create /search route in React
+   - Develop Search component
-   - Add search bar for tasks
+   - Implement server-side search API
-   - Create filters for priority, status, and assignee
+   - Display search results as small task cards

 ### Medium Priority
+4. Optimize API integration and data fetching (8 story points)
+   - Implement efficient data loading strategies
+   - Consider using GraphQL for more flexible queries

+5. Enhance security measures (5 story points)
+   - Implement proper input validation
+   - Add XSS protection

+### Low Priority
-4. Optimize mobile responsiveness (3 points)
+6. Enhance mobile responsiveness (3 story points)
-   - Adjust layouts for various screen sizes
+   - Optimize layouts for various screen sizes
    - Implement touch-friendly interactions for mobile devices

-5. Implement task comments system (5 points)
-   - Allow users to add, edit, and delete comments
-   - Display comment history in TaskCard

-### Low Priority
-6. Add custom fields to tasks (3 points)
-   - Allow users to create and manage custom fields
-   - Update TaskCard to display custom fields

-7. Implement basic error handling and logging (2 points)
+7. Implement error handling and logging (5 story points)
+   - Create consistent error handling across the application
-   - Set up error boundaries in React
+   - Set up a logging system for better debugging and monitoring
-   - Implement server-side error logging

-## Effort Estimation
-Total Story Points: 31

 ## Dependencies and Risks

-- User authentication (Task 1) is a prerequisite for the task comments system (Task 5)
-- Enhancing drag-and-drop functionality (Task 2) may require updates to the existing task management components
-- Mobile responsiveness optimization (Task 4) should be considered throughout the implementation of other tasks
-- Adding custom fields (Task 6) may require database schema updates
+- The task reordering functionality (item 2) depends on the current task ordering system.
+There's a risk of conflicts if the existing system is not well-documented or has edge cases.
+- Implementing search functionality (item 3) may require significant changes to both frontend and backend, which could impact other features.
+- Optimizing API integration (item 4) might temporarily disrupt existing data flow.
+Careful testing will be required.
+- Enhancing security measures (item 5) could potentially break some existing functionality if not implemented carefully.

 ## Definition of Done

-- All code is written, reviewed, and merged into the main branch
+For this sprint to be considered complete, the following criteria must be met:

+1. All selected user stories/tasks are implemented and functional.
+2. Code has been reviewed and approved by at least one other team member.
-- Unit tests are written and passing for new features
+3. Unit tests are written and passing for new functionality.
-- Features are tested on multiple browsers and devices
+4. Integration tests are updated and passing.
-- Documentation is updated to reflect new features and changes
+5. Documentation is updated to reflect new features and changes.
-- All selected tasks meet the following criteria:
-  - Functionality works as specified
-  - Code follows project style guidelines
-  - No known bugs or regressions
+6. The application runs without errors in development and staging environments.
+7. Any new UI components are responsive and work on both desktop and mobile devices.
+8. Security measures have been tested and verified.
-  - Performance impact is assessed and optimized if necessary
+9. Performance impact of new features has been assessed and optimized if necessary.
-- User authentication is secure and follows best practices
-- Mobile responsiveness is verified on various devices and screen sizes
+10. All acceptance criteria for individual stories/tasks have been met and verified.

-This sprint plan focuses on implementing core authentication functionality while also enhancing the user experience with improved task management features.
-The selected tasks balance security, functionality, and user interface improvements, setting a strong foundation for future development.
+This sprint plan focuses on enhancing core functionality (sprint management and search) while also addressing some important technical improvements.
+The selected items balance immediate user needs with necessary backend optimizations and security enhancements.